 To apply for Pell Grants, as well as other need-based financial aid, students need to submit a Free Application for Student Aid (FAFSA).
 In order to qualify for the Pell Grant for subsequent years, students will need to resubmit the FAFSA.

 When is the deadline for applying?

+This is all dependent on the FAFSA.
 Students must complete the FAFSA and apply by the FAFSA deadlines.
 The Federal FAFSA deadline is June 30th, but there are state specific deadlines that can vary depending on your state of residence.

 How much grant money could I get?